Board of Trustees Personnel Policies

 The primary work obligation for all full-time employees will be their primary position at College.
 Full-time employees should not engage in outside employment if such employment: constitutes a conflict of interest; occurs when employee is assigned or expected to perform assigned duties for the College; or diminishes the employee's efficiency or attention in performing primary work obligation at the institution.

-The College endorses the principle of Academic Freedom and desires to foster in its students a respect for differing points of view and supports the faculty's freedom to present controversial issues relating to the topic under consideration in the classroom objectively.
-However, in no case will the college condone student or faculty actions which deprive other students and faculty of their rights.
-The college may invite outside speakers representing diverse points of view.
-In return, it reserves the right to impose specific conditions insuring that opportunity be provided to challenge these views.
+The College endorses the principle of Academic Freedom, desires to foster in its students a respect for differing points of view, and supports the faculty’s freedom to present controversial issues relating to topics in the classroom.
+It is the policy of MVCC to maintain and encourage full freedom, within the law, of discussion, inquiry, teaching, research, curriculum and program development, and evaluation and assessment.
+In the exercise of this freedom, faculty may, without limitation, discuss their subjects and contextual material in the classroom.
+In their roles as citizens, faculty have the same freedoms as other citizens.
+However, in their extramural utterances, they have an obligation to indicate that they are not speaking for the institution.
+The College may invite outside speakers representing diverse points of view.
+In return, it reserves the right to insure that opportunity be provided to challenge these views.

 The College reserves the right to enact the following, unless otherwise specified by the collective bargaining units.

 A. It is the intent of the Board to further the philosophy, objectives and purpose of the community college by:

 1. Encouraging the design and production of more effective methods of instruction and learning evaluation through the use of media by: